 We adopted Statement of Financial Accounting Standards No. 123 (revised 2004), Share-Based Payment, ("SFAS 123R") effective January 1, 2006, which requires the recognition of stock-based compensation at fair value in our consolidated statements of operations.
 We adopted SFAS 123R under the modified prospective method and therefore we have not restated results for prior periods.
 Under the modified prospective method, we recorded compensation expense for all awards granted prior to, but not yet vested as of January 1, 2006, based on the grant date fair value estimated in accordance with the original provisions of SFAS No. 123, Accounting for Stock-Based Compensation, ("SFAS 123").
 Stock-based compensation expense for all stock-based compensation awards granted after January 1, 2006 is based on the grant date fair value estimated using the Black-Scholes option pricing model.
 We recognize compensation expense on a straight-line basis over the requisite service period.
 Prior to the adoption of SFAS 123R, we recognized stock-based compensation expense in accordance with Accounting Principles Board ("APB") Opinion No. 25, "Accounting for Stock Issued to Employees" ("APB 25").
 See Note 3 to the Condensed Consolidated Financial Statements for a further discussion on stock-based compensation.

 Reclassification

 Certain prior period amounts have been reclassified to conform to the current period presentation.
+We reclassified certain amounts from cash and cash equivalents to long-term marketable securities.

 NOTE 2 Comprehensive Loss